-Described as the “complete package” and “the best barrister I have seen on his feet”, the “highly commercial” and “savvy” Stephen Houseman QC handles a wide range of commercial and modern chancery disputes across the spectrum of business and financial sectors.
-His recent practice has focused on banking, finance & investment as well as shareholder & corporate disputes.
-Many of his cases are substantial and complex in nature, often involving multi-jurisdictional contexts and foreign law elements.
-Stephen appears regularly as lead advocate in the High Court and appellate courts, international arbitrations conducted in the UK and abroad (including as co-counsel with foreign lawyers) and also courts in offshore jurisdictions including The Cayman Islands, St Lucia, Antigua & Barbuda and the DIFC.
+Described as the “complete package” and “the best barrister I have seen on his feet”, the “highly commercial” and “savvy” Stephen Houseman QC handles a wide range of international commercial and corporate disputes across the spectrum of business and financial sectors.
+His silk practice has a focus on banking, finance & investment, shareholder & company disputes as well as specialist arbitration-related injunction work.
+Many of his cases are substantial and complex in nature, often involving multi-jurisdictional contexts or foreign law elements or interplay between arbitration and court.
+The international nature of Stephen’s practice means he appears regularly in courts and tribunals around the world.
+He is admitted/registered in offshore jurisdictions including the Cayman Islands, St Lucia, Antigua & Barbuda, the British Virgin Islands, the Dubai International Financial Centre (DIFC) and the Singapore International Commercial Court (SICC) and their respective appellate courts.

 Clients and observers have consistently praised Stephen for his abilities both inside and outside the courtroom.
-He is described as an “exceptional advocate”, “terrific cross-examiner” and “great courtroom advocate” with “an extremely strong reputation in the commercial arena”; an advocate who is “very quick to spot the most pertinent points” and who has an “assertive and to-the-point approach” when presenting cases on behalf of his clients.
-His style on his feet ensures that “judges trust him”.
+He is described as an “exceptional advocate”, “terrific cross-examiner”, “great courtroom advocate”, “a master of the courtroom” with “an extremely strong reputation in the commercial arena”; an “uber competent advocate” who is “very quick to spot the most pertinent points” and who has an “assertive and to-the-point approach” when presenting cases on behalf of his clients.
+His style on his feet ensures that “judges trust him” and that he in turn “can be trusted with the most difficult and sensitive of cases”.
 He is also recognised for his “good strategic sense” and “exemplary judgement” when advising and guiding on tactical aspects of complex proceedings.
-On a more personal level, market commentators describe Stephen as a “delight to work with”, “thorough and charming to deal with” and “utterly reliable”, reflecting his “down-to- earth” and “good–humoured” manner with judges, tribunals, clients and fellow professionals.
+On a more personal level, market commentators describe Stephen as a “delight to work with”, “thorough and charming to deal with” and “utterly reliable”, reflecting his “down-to-earth” and “good–humoured” manner with judges, tribunals, clients and fellow professionals.
+He is acknowledged as a “real team player”.

 - What others say